Angie Miller (American singer): 2012–13: American Idol

 Miller auditioned for the twelfth season of American Idol in September 2012 at the Prudential Center in Newark, New Jersey, where she received a golden ticket and advanced to the next stage in Hollywood.
 During the season's final Hollywood rounds, Miller opted to perform the self-penned tune "You Set Me Free" on the piano, and was praised from the judges.
 At first introduced as Angela, she later adopted the moniker, "Angie", with which judge Keith Urban referred to her.
-Miller proceeded to perform without her piano, albeit of the judges' suggestions; she permanently retreated to the piano during the Top 7 episode.
+Miller proceeded to perform without her piano, despite the judges' suggestions; she permanently retreated to the piano during the Top 7 episode.
 During the course of the series, Miller tackled songs by Jessie J, Beyoncé, Colton Dixon and others, dominated social media relative to her peers, and was called out for her resemblance to singer Miley Cyrus.

 Miller was considered a fan favorite, often placing in the voting's top ranks and becoming the season's sole contestant to not land in the bottom 2 or 3 until her elimination in the Top 3.
 The elimination was described by journalists as "shocking" and "surprising," to which they attributed competitor Kree Harrison's victory to support from Vote for the Worst, voting from Middle America, and pity votes prompted by her homecoming video.
 Conversely, Kevin Rutherford of Billboard said the singer's elimination was caused by her inability match the accolades of her "You Set Me Free" performance.
 Others ascribed her choice to perform Elton John's "Sorry Seems to Be the Hardest Word" without playing the song on the piano.
-For her final performance, Miller reprised her version Dixon's "Never Gone" in tears, at times unable to sing, and later approached by her family onstage.
+For her final performance, Miller reprised her version of Dixon's "Never Gone" in tears, at times unable to sing, and later approached by her family onstage.
 Following the elimination, she expressed shock at the results, but claimed both finalists deserved the position in the finale.